theappbusiness/ConfigGenerator/README.md

 To add the `configen` tool to your project, you must first aquire the `configen` excecutable binary and the necessary frameworks.
 The simplest way to do this is to download the executable binary and frameworks from the latest release.

 Alternatively, you can download or clone this repository.
-Once you have done so, open and build the `configen.xcodeproj` project in Xcode, right click on the `configen` product and select ‘Show in Finder’.
+Once you have done so, open a terminal window, `cd` to the repository's folder, and run `swift package update` to download the package dependencies, then `swift package generate-xcodeproj` to regenerate the Xcode project.
+Open and build the `configen.xcodeproj` project in Xcode, right click on the `configen` product and select ‘Show in Finder’.

 Once you have the executable file and the frameworks, make a copy and add it to the root directory of your project.
 Now you are ready to go!